CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 {% admonition type="warning" %}
     If you have deployed Catena to Heroku, the `CatenaLocalBareMetalAllocator` is not supported.
 If you would like to run this allocator, refer to [Installation Options](/installation/index.md) to deploy Catena using a different configuration.

-    Please ensure your game server's executable is co-located with the Catena backend, or else it will not be able to run it.
+    Please ensure your game server's executable is co-located with the Catena backend, or else Catena will not be able to run it.
 {% /admonition %}

-# Configuring Your Dedicated Game Server
+## Configuring Your Dedicated Game Server
 Your game server will need to be configured to communicate with your running Catena backend.

 1. In the Scene that launches when the game server is run, add a new empty `GameObject` and call it `CatenaSingleMatchGameServer`.
 2. Add a component to that `GameObject`, selecting the `CatenaSingleMatchGameServer` script.

-In whatever your main script is to manage your Scene, such as `SceneManager.cs` if you are using the [Supplemental Material](/engines/unity/supplemental-materials/mirror.md) guide, add the following:
+In whichever script manages your Scene (such as `SceneManager.cs` if you are using the [Supplemental Material](/engines/unity/supplemental-materials/mirror.md) guide), add the following:

 ```c
 private CatenaSingleMatchGameServer _catenaSingleMatchGameServer;